CornellPhysicsWiki/cornellphysicswiki.github.io/classes/astro/ASTRO3340.md

 ## General Information

 Introduces Mathematica and modern symbolic manipulator programs to students in quantitative disciplines.
-The course will cover language concepts, programming tools and techniques and draw examples from a wide variety of fields including mathematics, astronomy, physics, engineering, biology, statistics, finance, and the general topic of big data.
+The course will cover language concepts, programming tools, and techniques and draw examples from a wide variety of fields including mathematics, astronomy, physics, engineering, biology, statistics, finance, and the general topic of big data.

 ## Prerequisites